BigData101ex/Hadoop2.7-on-Windows/README.md

 # How to Use

- Download the zip file of the binaries and follow the last steps (from video playhead 1:38 ) suggested in my youtube video.
+ Download the zip file of the binaries and follow the last steps (from video playhead 1:38 ) suggested in my youtube video (https://www.youtube.com/watch?v=vLVWrGGqGJU).

 # How to debug